 _event series dedicated to present the results of research and experiments

 _contributions to the (online) publication with the texts, visual stories or films at the end of the year.

 The publication issued at the end of the year will not only contain explorations of the creatives but also will include texts of invited authors, contributing the sub-topics of Building Narratives.

-The creative teams will refract Building Narratives theme through diverse lenses in the working scheme described above:
+The creative teams will refract Building Narratives theme through diverse lenses:

 A fictitious conversation about power and architecture between Lina Bo Bardi, Pietro Maria Bardi, Giuseppe Spatrisano, Benito Mussolini, Sylvia Pankhurst and Haile Selassie.

 Apartment Biographies: a travelogue; a book; an architectural (hi)story.

 Intimate residing experiences: notes on social upheaval, freedom, power and demographic change.

 A series of occasionally intersecting future histories, looking back at where it all went right / all went wrong / all could have been different, using the work of six emergent creatives to explore our current near-future through the lens of environment, social cohesivity and urgency of response.